HR1025/mmp_sample/README_en.md

 ![transition_75](./images/transition_75.png)

+### test_decoder

+`test_decoder` demonstrates how to use decoders on different platforms to decode various types of codecs.

+`test_decoder` supports several configuration options as follows:

+- codec_name: Name of the decoder (you can view the supported decoders using `-h`)
+- input: Input file
+- display: Whether to output to the screen
+- fps: Refresh rate

 ## Others

 On different platforms or drivers, identical test cases may yield different results or even fail or crash due to cross-platform compatibility issues that are hard to detect and address during development or due to logical errors within MMP-Core itself.